HIGHLIGHTS

 Camera

 The Moto G35 5G sports a dual-camera setup on the back, led by a 50MP primary sensor capable of shooting 4K video at 30fps.
-It’s paired with a surprisingly good 8MP ultra-wide lens—something rarely seen in this price segment.
+It’s paired with a surprisingly good 8MP ultra-wide lens—something only the G35 offers at this price.
 While most budget phones stick to a basic depth sensor, Motorola deserves credit for including a functional and useful ultra-wide camera on the G35.

 On the front, you get a 16MP punch-hole camera that’s great for selfies and video calls, and it can record 1080p videos at 30fps.